Josh-L112/Programming_1_CW_2/README.md

 CIS1702 – Coursework 2 (Project 1)

 ## Overview
-This project is a menu-driven Inventory Management System developed using Python.
+This project is a menu driven Inventory Management System developed using Python.
 It allows users to manage inventory items by adding, viewing, searching, updating, and deleting records.
-All data is stored persistently using a JSON file so that inventory information is retained between program runs.
+All data is stored constantly using a JSON file so that inventory information is retained between program runs.

 This system was created to meet the requirements of Project 1 and demonstrates